JetBrains/kotlin-web-site/docs/topics/data-analysis/kotlin-notebook-create.md

   </p>
 </microformat>

-## Create a simple Kotlin notebook
+## Create an empty project

 1. In IntelliJ IDEA, select **File | New | Project**.
 2. In the panel on the left, select **New Project**.
 3. Name the new project and change its location if necessary.
 4. From the Language list, select Kotlin.

-Select Kotlin language as language for the new project.
+5. Select Kotlin language as language for the new project.

+## Create a Kotlin notebook

 1. To create a new notebook, select **File | New | Kotlin Notebook**.
 2. Set the name of the new notebook, for example, **first-notebook**, and click **Enter**.